spizytek/lvgl_st_examples/README.md

 ## Running the Examples

 ### Running a Specific Example
-In `main.c`, include the example you want to run:
+In `main.c`, include the example you want to run, navigate to lvgl->examples folder, and choose the example of choice.
+Call the function from the main.c file, as shown below:
 ```c
 #include "../../lvgl/examples/lv_examples.h"